tredontho/purescript-book/text/chapter3.md

 book5 = john ++ (peggy ++ (ned ++ emptyBook))
 ```

-and the right associativity of our new `++` operator lets us get rid of the parentheses without changing the meaning:
+The right associativity of our new `++` operator lets us get rid of the parentheses without changing the meaning:

 ```haskell
 book6 = john ++ peggy ++ ned ++ emptyBook